E*TRADE vs M1 Finance in 2026

 M1 Finance Vs. E*TRADE: Key Points:

-• Self-directed brokerage accounts can be opened at M1 Finance and E*Trade.
+• Self-directed brokerage accounts are available at both M1 Finance and E*Trade.

 M1 Finance vs. E*Trade Introduction